kids encyclopedia robot

 He was part of the Japan U23 national team at 2004 Olympics, which finished fourth in group B, below group winners Paraguay, Italy and Ghana.
 He also capped for Japan U20 team at the 2003 World Youth Championship.

-On 3 August 2005, he made his debut for the senior national team in an East Asian Cup match against China which finished in a 2–2 draw.
+On 3 August 2005, he made his debut for the senior national team in an East Asian Cup match against China which ended in a 2–2 draw.
 He earned a second cap four days later, playing the full 90 minutes in a 1–0 win over South Korea.
 Later that year he came on as a second-half substitute in the 1–0 home victory over Iran in a 2006 World Cup qualifier.

 Konno wouldn't play again for his country until after the 2006 World Cup Finals, playing in the 1–0 home friendly defeat to Ghana in October 2006 and the 2007 Asian Cup qualifying wins over India, later that month, and Saudi Arabia in November.